Medically Reviewed by Renee A. Alli, MD on February 11, 2021

 Does it really make a difference if I use a kitchen spoon for medicine?

 It can.
 To be safe, avoid using common kitchen spoons, which can significantly vary in size.
 If your child's over-the-counter medicine came with its own cup or spoon, be sure to use it.
 What if there is no measuring device with the medication and the label says to give a dose of 2 teaspoons?
 Use an actual measuring spoon or dosing cup marked in teaspoons.
-That way you'll know you gave him the right dose -- enough to work, but not too much.
+That way you'll know you gave them the right dose -- enough to work, but not too much.

 If my child vomits, should I give another dose?

-No. If your child vomits up his medicine or spits some of it out, you may be tempted to give another dose.
+No. If your child vomits up their medicine or spits some of it out, you may be tempted to give another dose.
 But you can't be sure how much of the OTC medicine your child actually swallowed, and giving another full dose risks giving too much.
 Instead, call your pediatrician for instructions.
 If your child hates the taste of the medicine, ask your pharmacist if you can mix it with a favorite food or drink.

 I don't have any children's medicine.
 Can I give half an adult dose?